-This piece was written during Obama's first presidential campaign, in answer to the "bombing run" from the Right, demonizing William Ayers and 60s radicals.
+This piece was written during Obama's first presidential campaign in response to the all the manufactured media hysteria about Obama's Chicago connections to William Ayers and 60s radicals.
 The NY Times didn't want it for an Op-Ed.
 Go figure.

 Conveniently forgotten in all the hoopla about Obama's “terrorist pal” is what Ayers and other "unrepentant terrorists" were protesting at the time.